digital-asset/daml-finance/docs/source/tutorials/getting-started/settlement.rst

 - an instruction to transfer ``USD 1000`` from Bob to Alice
 - a batch contract to settle the two instructions atomically

-The workflow to create these contracts makes use of the settlement factory.
+The workflow to create these contracts makes use of the route provider and the settlement factory.

 .. literalinclude:: ../../../code-samples/getting-started/daml/Workflow/DvP.daml
   :language: daml